 Carnivorous Plant Newsletter is the official journal of The International Carnivorous Plant Society.
 It is dedicated to the distribution of knowledge about carnivorous plants, including information on cultivation, conservation, and related fields of botany.
 Carnivorous Plant Newsletter thrives only because of a steady stream of material from its readership.

 - All material submitted for publication must be original and unpublished.

 - All submissions must be in electronic form.

-- Computer files should be in Microsoft Word (.doc), rich text format (.rtf), ASCII text (.txt) or sent in an email.
+- Document files should be in Microsoft Word (.docx), rich text format (.rtf), ASCII text (.txt) or the body of an email.

 - If copyrighted material is submitted, it must be accompanied by a written expressed license to reproduce it in Carnivorous Plant Newsletter, signed by the copyright holder.

-Submission of materials to Carnivorous Plant Newsletter for publication is with the understanding that the ICPS will retain nonexclusive unlimited rights to it.
-The materials may be republished on the ICPS world wide web site, or other ICPS publications (credit to the authors will always be given).
+- Submission of materials to Carnivorous Plant Newsletter for publication is with the understanding that the ICPS will retain nonexclusive unlimited rights to it.
+The materials may be republished on the ICPS website or other ICPS publications.
+Credit to the authors will always be given.
 Contact the editors for instructions if you wish to reprint an article that appeared in Carnivorous Plant Newsletter in another journal.